MHOQUE7/Crypto-Tracker/README.md

 Practiced version control by managing and publishing the project to a GitHub repository.
 What I Learned
 API Integration:
-I gained experience with making HTTP requests, understanding endpoints, and handling JSON data structures.
+Gained experience with making HTTP requests, understanding endpoints, and handling JSON data structures.
 Data Processing:
 Learned how to extract, transform, and represent data in a way that makes sense to users.
 Visualization: